Topl/BramblSc-docs/docs/Modules/Query/brambl_query.md

 #### Signature(s)

 ```
-  getBlockByHeight(height: int64, timeoutMillis: uint64, confidenceFactor: double) returns models.BlockV2.Full
+  getBlockByHeight(height: int64, timeoutMillis: uint64, confidenceFactor: double)
+      returns co.topl.proto.models.block.FullBlock
 ```

 #### Description

 Retrieve the block at the specified height from the configured Genus service, where the height of the genesis block is 1.
-This returns its result when there is a block present in the genus service at the specified height and the confidence factor of the block is greater than or equal to the value of the `confidenceFactor` parameter.
+This returns a result when there is a block present in the genus service at the specified height and the confidence factor of the block is greater than or equal to the value of the `confidenceFactor` parameter.

 This method/function will wait no longer than the specified number of milliseconds to return.
 When the method/function